samurailens/sample-code/README.md

 # Running the Project

-Open a terminal and navigate to the project directory.
+1. Open a terminal and navigate to the project directory.

+2. Run the authentication script: python authenticate_cdi_admin.py

+   This script authenticates the client and displays the authentication response.

-1. Run the python script:
+3. Run the script to fetch vehicle details using a plate number: python fetch_vehicle_by_platenumber.py YOUR_PLATE_NUMBER

-   python vehicle_info_fetcher.py YOUR_PLATE_NUMBER
+   Replace YOUR_PLATE_NUMBER with the actual plate number you want to query.